GitBB3/rt_12_part2_gazebo/README.md

 ros2 launch robot_urdf gazebo.launch.py

 ## Change the velocity command
-The current command is a linear velocity of Vx = 0.5 and an angular velocity of Wz = 0.1.
+The current command is a linear velocity of Vx = 0.5 and an angular velocity of Wz = 0.1 (ls 18-19 in robot_move.py).

 ## Modifications compared to the original repository